 Within the limits of time and of competence established by the enabling law, the President of the Republic takes the ordinances which enter in force on their publication[,] but become lapsed if the bill of law of ratification is not deposited with the Bureau of the National Assembly before the date established by the enabling law.
-The National Assembly can amend them on the occasion of the vote of the law of ratification.
+The Parliament can amend them on the occasion of the vote of the law of ratification.

-The laws qualified as organic by the Constitution are voted and modified with the absolute majority of the members composing the National Assembly.
+The laws qualified as organic by the Constitution are voted within the conditions specified in Article 71.
+However, the text may only be adopted by the Parliament with the absolute majority of its members.